trstovall/lazarus/media/README.md

 hail.mp4 - ["Avatar Hail The Apocalypse" | "Olga Kondrashova"](https://youtu.be/DMo7fZ48Unk?si=A9Jpp3i2ma38n03T)

 That's dark, Father.
 Repent.
-Seek Allah and submit.
+Seek God and submit.

 Mother Synergy (Love) incorporates even Father Entropy (Death).
 That's why She is Allah (Holy Spirit).
 We are Her eternal children.
 Understand this divine will and you will be guided just as Christ was guided.
 You will be liberated from the dark will of Father by serving Mother.
 I am Her Prophet.
 This is Her Book.